dmccreary/robot-day/docs/kits.md

 ## Avoid Older Arduino Microcontrollers

 With the incredible growth of the new Raspberry Pi Pico and RP2040 parts, there is still a flood of older Arduino robot kits on the market.
-These kits are severely limited but lack of RAM (2K comparted to the Pico's 264K) and are not breadboard-friendly.
-I would strongly suggest avoiding these kids.
+These kits are severely limited by a lack of RAM (2K compared to the Pico's 264K) and are not breadboard-friendly.
+I would strongly suggest avoiding these kits.
+To use OLED displays we need lots of RAM.

 ## Suggested Parts

+We are going to go into a sample Robot Day parts list in detail.
+Here is a brief summary of some of the parts we suggest.

 1. **Raspberry Pi Pico** - Just $4 at MicroCenter
 2. **Breadboard** - 1/2 size is fine